jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 1.0.6 (2023/02/24) =
+= 1.0.7 (2023/02/25) =
-* Fixes: There were few issues with my Casually Fine-Tuned system.
+* Add: Hyperparams for finetuning.
-* Add: Option to resolve shortcodes.
+* Add: Queries viewer.
 * Info: If you want help/discuss with each other, join my Discord server: https://discord.gg/bHDGh38.
 However, please note that I will not be able to provide support there (I need to stay focus on coding).
 * Info: Please share your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/) and some love through [a review](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you so much! 😊

+= 1.0.6 (2023/02/24) =
+* Fixes: There were few issues with my Casually Fine-Tuned system.
+* Add: Option to resolve shortcodes.

 = 1.0.5 (2023/02/23) =
 * Add: Limit can be applied on a daily-basis.